afiap333/finalGame/README.md

-Game can be played by downloading Through The Halls file
+Game can be played by downloading Through The Halls folder.